ThatBadName/Closed-Construction-V1/README.md

 ## Self Hosting
 - Clone this repo
-- Setup a MongoDB cluster, and use the native driver connection method and copy in the connection URI
+- Setup a MongoDB cluster, use the native driver connection method and copy in the connection URI
-- Do config stuff in src/config.json
+- Rename config.json.example to config.json
-- Run `npm install`
+- Do config stuff in config.json
 - Run `npm run build`
 - The bot will be online
 If you have already started the bot once you can use `npm run start`